why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/zypper.md

 # zypper rm package
 ```
 !!! tip
-    If your aim is to save space, you may way to add `-u` or `--clean-deps`
+    If your aim is to save space, you may want to add `-u` or `--clean-deps`
-    e.g. `sudo zypper rm -u firefox` to remove the uneeded dependencies
+    e.g. `sudo zypper rm -u firefox` to remove the unneeded dependencies
     as well.

 Just like when installing, you can remove multiple packages at a time: